North Cascades Washington, USA Travel Guide

 Adapt your apparel to the season for optimal comfort and safety.

 Sturdy, broken-in hiking boots with good ankle support are essential for most trails.
-Look for waterproof options, like the Merrell Moab 3 Mid Waterproof Hiking Boot, given the wet conditions on many trails.
+Look for waterproof options, like the Merrell Moab 3 Mid Waterproof Hiking Boot, in light of the damp weather on many trails.

 Insulated, Waterproof winter boots are necessary for snow activities like snowshoeing or cross-country skiing.